Deciding which treatments will provide the best results for patients isn’t always straightforward, particularly when choosing between crowns and...

 Dental crown fit issues are not something that you can ignore.
 Any problems with dental crowns must be addressed immediately for your patient's safety.

-Dental crown issues are not something that you can ignore.
-Any problems with dental crowns must be addressed immediately for the safety of your patient.
-Because zirconia crowns are designed to help seal and protect your patient’s teeth from further damage, it is imperative that you know how to properly implant a crown and how to adjust the fit of the crown should complications arise.
+Because zirconia crowns are designed to help seal and protect your patient’s teeth from further damage, it is imperative that you know how to place a crown properly and how to adjust the fit of the crown should complications arise.

-- Dental crown was rushed.
+- The dental crown was rushed.
 When crowns are rushed, errors occur, such as incorrect margins.
-Crowns cemented with an open margin allows entry or seepage of saliva inside the crown, which causes decay in your patient’s gums.
+Crowns cemented with an open margin allow entry or seepage of saliva and bacteria inside the crown, which may lead to decay and periodontal issues.

-- Crown was not cemented properly.
-Clinicians must meticulously check the crown margins to avoid potential errors during cementation, such as a gap in the patient’s crown.
-This gap allows saliva and bacteria to enter the crown and can lead to tooth decay and infection.
+- The crown was not appropriately cemented.
+Clinicians must meticulously check the crown margins to avoid potential errors during cementation, such as a gap in the crown.
+This gap allows saliva and bacteria inside the crown, leading to tooth decay and infection.

-- Impression was questionable.
-Air pockets, drag or pull marks, missing impression data, inaccurate marginal impressions and poor impression material will all affect the quality of the impression.
+- The impression was questionable.
+Air pockets, drag or pull marks, missing impression data, inaccurate marginal impressions, and poor impression material will all affect the quality of the impression.

 - Preparation anomalies.

 - If you find your zirconia crowns are debonding, try altering your cementation process.
 Most clinicians test out the fit of the zirconia crown in the patient’s mouth before cleaning the tooth with pumice.

 - Next, decontaminate the intaglio surface of the zirconia restoration before you prepare it with a priming agent or adhesive if the zirconia crown does not have a built-in primer.

 - Finally, cement the crown, tack the cure, and remove any excess cement.